dotnet-architecture/eShopOnContainers/deploy/az/vms/readme.md

 ## Deploy services in the VM

 We are providing public images of the services in DockerHub (https://hub.docker.com/u/eshop/).
+To use these images, just create a folder in the VM and copy following files to it (those files are in the root of the repo):

+1. `docker-compose.yml`
+2. `docker-compose.prod.yml`

+Then log into the VM and run the command `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --no-build -d` to start all the microservices.